-A rain sensor in a car sense the rainfall and automatically adjust their activity according to the need.
-The rain sensors contribute to the ongoing battle against driver distraction.
+A rain sensor in a car detects rainfall or any moisture that makes contact with the windscreen and automatically adjust their wiper movement accordingly.
+The rain sensors assist to the ongoing battle against driver distraction.
 The rain sensor appears to be attached to the car glass behind the windscreen and behind the rear view mirror.

 We’ve all been there before.
-You’re driving down the road, it’s cold outside or it’s a rainy or snowy, and suddenly, a whitish mist starts to form over the windshield.
-You can’t see!
+You’re driving down the road, it’s cold outside or it’s a rainy or snowy, and suddenly, a whitish mist starts to form over the windscreen and you it distorts your vision!

 Windshield fogging has always been a problem for drivers throughout the years.
 However, window condensation sensors could make window fogging a thing of the past.

 A condensation sensor is a small mechanism that watches the windshield and is designed to sense moisture and condensation on the windshield.
 If its sensors are tripped or alerted, then it works with the car’s ventilation system to redirect the flow of air to make sure the condensation and fogging is blown away.
 This insurance the driver has optimal visibility, at the very least when it comes to condensation based fogging.